SentryTradeOS/Lifeguard/README.md

 Go to the Releases page.

-Download the latest Lifeguard_Core_v1.1.0_win-x64.zip.
+Download the latest Lifeguard_Core_v1.0.1.AOT.x64.zip.

 Extract the contents to your preferred folder on your VPS (e.g., C:\TradeSentry\Lifeguard).

 3. Configuration

-Rename config_example.json to config.json and customise your settings.
+Open config.json and customise your settings.

 4. Running the Lifeguard